Book of Shadows: Blair Witch 2: Sequel

 In September 2009, Ed Sánchez and Daniel Myrick announced their intent to produce Blair Witch 3.
 The film would be a direct sequel to the first film, would potentially contain the actors from the first film in some context, and would not refer to any of the events from Book of Shadows, given the film's status as a film within a film.
 In 2011, Sánchez remarked that further development on a sequel depended on getting Lionsgate to approve the idea and for his and Myrick's schedule to match up.
 The film went into development hell.

-At the San Diego Comic Con held in July 2016, a film The Woods turned out to be the sequel to The Blair Witch Project, entitled Blair Witch.
+At San Diego Comic-Con in July 2016, a film The Woods turned out to be the sequel to The Blair Witch Project, entitled Blair Witch.